hdShang/arxiv-daily/docs/cs-CV/2025-09-27/papers/251000040v1-uncovering-intrinsic-capabilities-a-paradigm-for-data-curation-in-vi.md

 ---
 layout: default
-title: Uncovering Intrinsic Capabilities: A Paradigm for Data Curation in Vision-Language Models
+title: "Uncovering Intrinsic Capabilities: A Paradigm for Data Curation in Vision-Language Models"
 ---

 # Uncovering Intrinsic Capabilities: A Paradigm for Data Curation in Vision-Language Models